Kong/docs.konghq.com/app/2.2.x/auth.md

 the consumer, or the last plugin that will set its configured anonymous consumer.

-**NOTE 3**: When using the OAuth2 plugin in an `AND` fashion, then also the OAuth2 endpoints for requesting tokens etc. will require authentication by the other configured auth plugins.
+**NOTE 3**: When using the OAuth2 plugin in an `AND` fashion, then also the OAuth2 endpoints for requesting tokens and so forth will require authentication by the other configured auth plugins.

 <div class="alert alert-warning">
   When multiple authentication plugins are enabled in an <tt>OR</tt> fashion on a given Service, and it is desired that